 While her experience is her own, we believe it’s emblematic of a larger truth: Those who get into the profession often find the experience worse than what they expected.

-Why I became a “life coach”
+Why (and how) I became a “life coach”

 As told to Tony Ho Tran

-I became a full-time life coach for the same reason a lot of people become life coaches: Desperation.
+I became a life coach for the same reason a lot of people become life coaches: Desperation.

 Around 2009 when the recession hit, I first got started with life coaching on the side.
 I had been working in government before then.
 During this time, a friend of mine suggested life coaching to me.
 She did executive coaching and made her living off of it.